SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/04-onboard-data-products/README.md

 6. The Data package and the Data Product comprised in it is now **Active**,if there are updates available, they will also be shown at the data package level, and you could trigger an update.
 <img src = "./images/DataPackage_active.png" width= "1000"/>

-7. After installation of the data package **SAP S/4HANA Financial Operations Data Products**, you will find under the **Installed** tab in Insight Apps and Data Packages.
+7. After installation of the data package **SAP S/4HANA Financial Operations Data Products**, you will find under the **Installed** tab in Intelligent Applications and Data Packages.
 <img src = "./images/Insightappandpackage_active.png" width= "1000"/>